mangrrua/kafka-connect-mtconnect-source/README.md

 `property`: http.read.timeout.ms

 `Description`: Maximum time to read data from the MTConnect Agent.
 Value of this property must be greater than the 'heartbeat' value.
 If not, the connection will be closed each time if there is no available new data in the agent.
+Must be millisecond.

 `Type`: Integer